-Across much of the world the jewel box open star cluster (NGC 4755, also known as the Kappa Crucis cluster; mag 4.2) in Crux will be well placed, high in the sky.
-It will reach its highest point in the sky at around midnight local time.
+Across much of the world, the Jewel Box open star cluster (NGC 4755, also known as the Kappa Crucis Cluster; mag 4.2) in Crux will be well placed in the evening sky in coming weeks.
+On 5 April it will reach its highest point in the sky at around midnight local time, and on subsequent evenings it will culminate four minutes earlier each day.

 At a declination of 60°21'S, it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 9°N.